Tinkerforge/doc/en/source/Kits/HardwareHacking/RemoteSwitch_HardwareSetup.rst

 Connect wires to the Industrial Quad Relay Bricklet
 ---------------------------------------------------

-Next we will connect these wires to the Industrial Quad Relay Bricklet.
+Next we will connect these wires (except black) to the Industrial Quad Relay Bricklet.
-Each input is connected to its own relay.
+Each input of the HX2262 is connected to its own relay.
 Simply put it into one of the two connectors of a relay.

 ====== ========== =====